lxml/lxml/README.rst

 Note that Flattr keeps 10% of the money for itself, so do not send any larger amounts through Flattr.
-Use PayPal for donations instead, or contact `Stefan Behnel`_ for other ways to support the lxml project, as well as commercial support, customisations and trainings.
+Use PayPal for donations instead, or `contact Stefan Behnel`_ for other ways to support the lxml project, as well as commercial consulting, customisations and trainings on lxml and fast Python XML processing.

 .. |Donate| image:: https://github.com/lxml/lxml/raw/master/doc/html/paypal_btn_donateCC_LG.gif